nadezdaalexandrovna/transcanno/README.md

 Configure MySQL

-Create a database and user account for FromThePage to use.
+Create a database and user account for Transc&Anno to use.

 Then update the config/database.yml file to point to the MySQL user account and database you created above.